The holomorphic couch theorem

 For the class $\mathcal{S}$ of normalized univalent functions from $\DD$ to $\CC$, a suitable version of the blob is actually a round disk.
 More precisely, for every $z \in \DD$ and every $f \in \mathcal S$, the quantity $w=\log(f(z)/z)$ satisfies

 and every value $w$ satisfying the inequality is achieved for some $f\in \mathcal S$.
 This was proved by Grunsky in 1932 (see \cite[p.323]{Duren}).
-The blob for $K$-quasiconformal homeomorphisms was studied in \cite{Strebel2} and \cite{EarleLakic}.
-Our approach for proving that the blob is homeomorphic to a closed disk seems similar to Strebel's, although the context is different.
+The blob for $K$-quasiconformal homeomorphisms of the disk with prescribed boundary values was studied in \cite{Strebel2} (see also \cite{EarleLakic} for a generalization to arbitrary hyperbolic surfaces).
+Our approach for proving that the blob is homeomorphic to a closed disk seems similar to Strebel's, but the context is different.